wyhitcs/team-letsencrypt/draftv1.md

 ####2.5.1.4 Feature Binding Time

-Features in Let's Encrypt are with different binding times, most features at run time, others at compile time.
+Features in Let's Encrypt are with different binding times, most features at run time, others at compile time[[7](#Lee)].

 ##### **Environment**